Guest: Hans Schiffert

 Guest: Thanks for having me Ernie.

-Host: You’ve been listening to Independent Perspective, a public affairs presentation of WNYIL.
-Our guest today was Hans Schiffert, Director of Health Homes Care Coordination at WNYIL and your host such as I am was Ernie Churchwell.
+Host: Thanks.
+You've been listening to Independent Perspective, a public affairs presentation of WNYIL.
+Our guest today was Hans Schiffert, Director of Health Homes at WNYIL, and your host was yours truly, Ernie Churchwell.